wg-osr/walkerga.github.io/class/fighter.md

 **D:** Double Attack <br>

 ## Weapon Training
-Your weapons have different effects depending on the type of damage you decide to inflict with them:
+Your weapons have different effects depending on the type of damage you inflict with them:
-- <ins>Bludgeoning:</ins> You can reduce your damage die by 1 size (1D8>1D6>1D4 etc) and attempt to shove as part of your attack.
+- <ins>Bludgeoning:</ins> You can roll FOR after you hit to knock the target back or prone.
 - <ins>Piercing:</ins> Hitting a [prone](/2020/11/10/extra-rules/#conditions) or suprised target inflicts 1D6 extra damage.
 - <ins>Slashing:</ins> When you roll max damage, you can make another attack.